SeydaBA/TL_TARNet/README.md

 **Distance**

-Functions to find the distance between distributions of the datasets are under Distance.
+Functions to find the distance between distributions of the datasets are under Distances/Distance.py.